Bluetooth home stereo

 Some portable hi-res music players like the Sony NW-ZX507 and Astell&Kern Alpha can transmit Bluetooth using hi-fi codecs like aptX HD or LDAC.
 That makes them great source components for a home stereo with high-quality Bluetooth.

 When it’s time for some private listening, it’s nice to have wireless headphones that support high-quality Blutetooth connections.
-Take a look at the Shure AONIC 50 and the B&W PX7 or PX5.
+Take a look at the Shure AONIC 50 and the B&W PX7.
 They are compatible with better Bluetooth codecs like aptX HD.

 If you need help deciding which Bluetooth home stereo solution is best for you, just call us!
 You can reach our Advisors at 1-888-955-6000.